AdobeDocs/adobeio-runtime/README.md

 # Adobe I/O Runtime Developer Guide

-This guide will give you an overview of Adobe I/O Runtime, explain how it works, and get you started with developing your own integrations.
+This documentation provides an overview of Adobe I/O Runtime as well as guides, reference documentation, and tools to help you begin developing your own integrations.

 ## Contents

+[Quickstart guide:](quickstart.md) A one-page guide to help you quickly get started with Adobe I/O Runtime.

 [Overview](overview.md)